 Whole Grain Burrito Bowls

-Crumbled Cotija cheese or grated Monterey Jack or Cheddar cheese
+- Garnishes: Favorite salsa, crumbled Cotija cheese or grated Monterey Jack or Cheddar cheese, sour cream

 Put the sorghum and water in a medium pot and bring to a boil over high heat.
 Drop the heat until the water simmers, cover with a lid and simmer until the sorghum is tender with no starchy bite, about 1 hour.
 If the water dries out while cooking, add another quarter cup and continue cooking until done.